 A Grand Collar (for Francis Ormond 1827-1889)

-Created for Urban-A-Wear-Ness in collaboration with Sabrina Evans of Sabio Designs
+Created for Urban-A-Wear-Ness and made by Sabrina Evans of Sabio Designs

 Radiant Pavilion Melbourne Contemporary Jewellery and Object Biennial